Thermally Activated Delayed Fluorescence (TADF)

 However, when excited electrically, as is the case with OLEDs, these spin rules do not apply.
 In this case, a voltage is applied across the organic layer: electrons are injected into the LUMO (lowest unoccupied molecular orbital) at the cathode and are accelerated towards the anode, where they exit the HOMO (highest occupied molecular orbital).
 Rather than an ejection of electrons at the anode, this can be thought of as an injection of holes.
 The holes are accelerated towards the cathode and, when they meet electrons, they couple to form bound electron-hole pairs known as excitons.

 Excitons can either be in the singlet or triplet state, depending on the relative spins of the electron and hole they are made up of.
 In the singlet state, they will recombine to generate fluorescence.
 However, as there are 3 triplet states for every singlet state, 75% of the excitons formed are in the triplet state (T1).
 They are therefore unable to undergo fluorescence, and - as phosphorescence is forbidden (though can still occur at a very low rate) - this energy is lost.
 The internal quantum efficiency (IQE, ratio of energy output to energy input) of OLEDs that rely on fluorescence is hence limited to 25%.
 These are known as 1st generation OLEDs.

 To increase the IQE, research into the development of OLEDs that rely on phosphorescence began.
 These 2nd generation materials incorporate a heavy metal, such as iridium or platinum, into the organic molecule, which results in a large increase in the spin-orbit coupling between the electron spin angular momentum and the orbital angular momentum.
 This has two effects: the first is that phosphorescence is no longer forbidden and, therefore, the molecules can emit from the triplet state.
-The second is that the rate of intersystem crossing (ISC, see Fluorescence Quenching and Non-Radiative Relaxation - Intersystem crossing for further detail) between the first excited singlet and the first excited triplet state is enhanced.
+The second is that the rate of intersystem crossing (ISC, see Fluorescence Quenching and Non-Radiative Relaxation - Intersystem crossing for further details) between the first excited singlet and the first excited triplet state is enhanced.
 Through these two mechanisms, the internal quantum efficiency of 2nd generation OLEDs can be near 100%.